mklemm/kotlin-sourcemodel/README.md

 There are still code constructs missing support, but it will be implemented as needed.

+## Usage
+The packages are published on maven central.
+The coordinates are:
+groupId: net.codesup.util
+artifactId: kotlin-sourcemodel
+current version: 0.2.0-alpha

 ## Examples
 The following code sample builds a package with a file declaring a class with a property (declared as primary constructor parameter) and a function using external types: